k8-g/T1A3-App/readme.md

 The player can continue guessing until either they have guessed all the hidden letters, or until the Hangman drawing is complete, which is 6 incorrect guesses count.

-A series of functions runs after every guess.
-First, it checks the letter if it's in the word with an outcome for True (correct) or False (incorrect).
+There is also a two built-in Python string functions that converts the user input into lowercase and stips any accidental or excess spaces, so that the game will function as normal even if the input is uppercase or if the user inputs any spaces.

-If the guessed letter is in the word, it updates the display to reflect this, by updating the display message "Yay!
-You guessed correctly", as well as if it's incorrect, in which case it updates the hangman image as well as a display message "Sorry, {_guess} isn't in this word."
-(See last two screenshots)
+    user_guess = input ("Try guessing a letter.\n").lower().strip()

-There is also a function that converts the user input into lowercase and stips any accidental or excess spaces, so that the game will function as normal even if the input is uppercase or if the user inputs any spaces.
-As well as a function that tells the user to only select one letter if they accidentally type more than one letter.
+While the game is not over (`while self._game_over == False:` in `start_game` function in `Game.py`), the game prints the blanked out word and asks for input and clears the screen of the previous messages once inputted.
+Then it checks if the input is one character length only (`if len(user_guess) == 1:`), which if it isn't, it prints an error handling message asking the user to only input one letter (because more than one character length isn't what we want).

 <details><summary>Screeshot of "Please only select one letter" error handling message</summary><br>